 An eBook or PDF version of the book is requested if available.

-The winner is required to participate in an event hosted by key partners within one year after the award presentation.
+The winner is required to participate in an event hosted by key partners within one year of the award presentation.

 For more information, please contact: